gipo355/angular-tomcat-gradle-monorepo/libs/angular-lib-two/README.md

-# angular-lib
+# angular-lib-two

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test angular-lib` to execute the unit tests.
+Run `nx test angular-lib-two` to execute the unit tests.

 add commit for version